Fabulously-Optimized/fabulously-optimized/README.md

 # Fabulously Optimized

-A Fabric-based modpack for Minecraft that focuses on performance and graphics optimizations.
+A Fabric-based Minecraft modpack focusing on performance and graphics enhancements.

 ## Downloads